 Social Activities

-• Bring a Friend Day – Talk to the youth on Sunday about befriending others.
+- Bring a Friend Day – Talk to the youth on Sunday about befriending others.
 Invite them each to bring one friend with them to the activity that week.
-Have each person introduce their friend and have one of the youth give a simple devotional at the start.
+Have each person introduce their friend and have one of the youth give a simple devotional at the start sharing a story from the life of Jesus Christ.
 The activity itself could be really simple–dodgeball at the church, board games, etc. The real purpose of the activity is inviting a friend.

 Spiritual Activities